bbauska/JS-GSAP/README.md

     with some style
 ---

-Landing pages often have moving pictures to make them more interesting.
+<p>Landing pages often have moving pictures to make them more interesting.
-But making these movements with just HTML and CSS can be hard, so we use special JavaScript libraries for animation.
+But making these movements with just HTML and CSS can be hard, so we use special JavaScript libraries for animation.</p>

-For our <a href="https://marmelab.com/ra-enterprise/">react-admin</a> product&apos;s
+<p>For our <a href="https://marmelab.com/ra-enterprise/">react-admin</a> product&apos;s
-landing page, we chose to use **GSAP**.
-We learned a lot about both the GSAP library and animations in general during this process, and we also encountered some tricky parts.
+landing page, we chose to use <b>GSAP</b>.
+We learned a lot about both the GSAP library and animations in general during this process, and we also encountered some tricky parts.</p>

-So, we decided to share what we learned in a series of articles:
+<p>So, we decided to share what we learned in a series of articles:</p>

 <ol>
   <li>GSAP Basics: Dive Into Web Animations <b>(this post)</b>.</li>